-The pastor, if not the chairman, should be an ex officio member of the council.
+The pastor, if not serving as the chairman, should be an ex officio member of the council.

-Health and Temperance Activities-The church Health and Temperance Council, in collaboration with the Lay Activities Council, shall lead out in developing a schedule of health and temperance activities that will include programs such as stop-smoking plans, cooking schools, health classes, stress-control programs, and other related endeavors.
+Health Ministries Activities-The Health Ministries Council, in collaboration with the Personal Ministries Council, shall lead out in developing a schedule of health ministries activities that will include programs such as stop-smoking plans, cooking schools, health classes, stress-control programs, and other related endeavors.

-Health and Temperance Society-In some areas Health and Temperance or Temperance societies may be established as separate entities as distinct from church organizations.
-The conference director should be involved in establishing such organizations.
+Health Ministries Society-In some areas Health Ministries or Temperance societies may be established as separate entities as distinct from church organizations.
+The conference/mission/field director should be involved in establishing such organizations.

-World Health and Temperance Sabbath Offering-The entire offering is sent to the local conference to be distributed according to policy among the General Conference, division, union, and conference/mission.
-Upon request to the conference, up to 25 percent of the offering received in the local church may revert to the church for health and temperance programs.
+World Health Ministries Sabbath Offering-The entire offering is sent to the local conference/mission/field to be distributed according to policy among the General Conference, division, union, and conference/mission/ field.
+Upon request to the conference/mission/field, up to 25 percent of the offering received in the local church may revert to the church for health ministries programs.